Chart Color Schemes

 An assessment of population growth drivers in The Hills District reveals an overall ranking slightly below national averages considering recent, and medium term trends

-The Hills District's population is approximately 25,983 as of November 2025.
-This figure represents an increase of 1,670 people from the 2021 Census count of 24,313.
-The estimated resident population in June 2024 was 25,967, with an additional 259 validated new addresses since the Census date contributing to this growth.
+The Hills District's population was approximately 25,989 as of February 2026.
+This figure represents an increase of 1,676 people, a 6.9% rise since the 2021 Census which recorded a population of 24,313.
+The growth is inferred from the estimated resident population of 25,967 in June 2024 and an additional 259 validated new addresses since the Census date.
 This results in a population density ratio of 821 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
-The Hills District's population growth rate of 6.9% since the census is within 0.5 percentage points of the SA3 area's growth rate of 7.4%, indicating competitive growth fundamentals.
-Natural growth accounted for approximately 51.3% of overall population gains during recent periods in the area.
+The Hills District's growth rate of 6.9% since the census is within 0.5 percentage points of the SA3 area's 7.4%, indicating strong growth fundamentals.
+Natural growth contributed approximately 51.3% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
-Future population trends suggest a growth of 1,642 persons by 2041, reflecting an increase of 6.3% over the 17-year period, based on the latest annual ERP population numbers.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
+However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023, based on 2022 data for each age cohort.
+Future population trends suggest a modest increase below the national median, with the area expected to grow by 1,642 persons to 2041, reflecting a total gain of 6.2% over the 17-year period.

 Frequently Asked Questions - Population